Web analytics services are a great ally of the webmaster to understand his audience, his customer or his reader.

 It is a dynamic and modern tool but closed source, heavy and very intrusive for both the visitor and the webmaster or blogger.

-With this tool it is mandatory to request acceptance of cookie usage and data transmission to the United States from users under GDPR and was recently declared an illegal tool in Europe.
+With this tool it is mandatory to request acceptance of cookie usage and data transmission to the United States from users under GDPR and was recently declared an illegal tool in Europe, same as google fonts.

 Given its closed source nature, the only way to use it is by using a google account and subjecting yourself to all its usage and privacy policies.